Anag0710/Anag0710/README.md

--- 👋 Hi, I’m @Anag0710
+# 👋 Hi, I’m Anag Aggarwal
-- 👀 **Interests**: I'm passionate about building innovative web applications with a focus on user experience and functionality.
+### I'm passionate about building innovative web applications and web3 projects with a focus on user experience and functionality.
 My current projects include e-commerce platforms, content generation tools, and interactive games.
 I enjoy exploring how technology can be leveraged to create seamless and impactful user interactions.
 I'm also interested in web3 and blockchain technology and how they can revolutionize online experiences.

 - 🌱 **Learning Goals**: I’m currently expanding my skills in both front-end and back-end development, working with tools like Next.js, Node.js, and various UI/UX design frameworks.
 I'm also exploring e-commerce functionalities, such as cart management, user authentication, and data persistence, aiming to create well-rounded and functional applications.
 Additionally, I am diving into web3 and blockchain to understand decentralized applications and smart contracts.